 Bone char (Latin: carbo animalis) is a porous, black, granular material produced by charring animal bones.
 Its composition varies depending on how it is made; however, it consists mainly of tricalcium phosphate (or hydroxylapatite) 57–80%, calcium carbonate 6–10% and carbon 7–10%.¹

-The use of charcoal based on bones for sugar production is a long-standing history in Europe since decades.
-Isomalt in contrary is produced from sugar in two steps: Rearrangement reaction using enzymes and hydrogenation.
-The sugar commonly derived from a plant such as a beetroot.
+The use of charcoal-based on bones for sugar production is a long-standing history in Europe for decades.
+Isomalt on the contrary is produced from sugar in two steps: Rearrangement reaction using enzymes and hydrogenation.
+Sugar is commonly derived from a plant such as a beetroot.
 Nonetheless, do not accept products such as sugar, where activated carbon (bone char) of animal origin has been used.
 It is mandatory that the origin of bones shall be “Halal slaughtered animals”, a condition that mainly cannot be fulfilled e.g. in Europe and North America.

 - Activated carbon is among the best-known and most frequently applied adsorbent materials, and can be produced from animal and plant carbonaceous materials, such as bones, coals, petroleum coke, nutshells, peat, wood, and lignite.³